Far-Beyond-Dev/Horizon-Community-Edition/src/subsystems/actors/README.md

 │       └── main.rs
 ```

+## Proper Rust Terms and Corresponding C++ Concepts

+For those getting started with Rust, understanding how object-oriented concepts work in Rust can be challenging.
+Here are some Rust OOP terms and their C++ counterparts:

+- **Trait** (`Actor`): Equivalent to an interface or an abstract base class in C++.
+A trait defines a set of methods that types must implement.
+Traits can also provide default method implementations.

+- **Struct** (`CelestialBody`, `Planet`, `NewActor`, `SubNewActor`): Similar to classes in C++.
+Structs in Rust are used to define custom types with fields and methods.
+Unlike C++ classes, Rust structs do not support inheritance; behavior is shared via composition and traits.

+- **Enum** (`ActorType`): Used to define a type that can be one of several variants.
+Rust enums are type-safe and can carry additional data for each variant, making them more powerful and expressive than C++ unions.

+- **Module**: A way to organize code into separate namespaces/files, akin to namespaces and header files in C++.
+Modules help manage scope and encapsulate implementation details, facilitating better code organization and reusability.

 ## Step-by-Step Guide

 1. **Define the `Actor` Trait** (This is done for you in Horizon Server):